All hail Albert, the unlikely May King!

 Sung in English, with side-titles

-A Buxton Festival production with the Buxton Festival Chorus and Northern Chamber Orchestra
+A Buxton Festival production with the NCO Festival Orchestra

 There’s a crisis in the Suffolk town of Loxford.
 The day of the annual May Festival is getting closer, and all the possible candidates for the role of May Queen have been deemed unsuitable by the formidable Lady Billows and her committee of civic bigwigs.
 Then a new idea comes up – why not break with tradition and appoint a May King, as a suitably virginal young man presents himself: the greengrocer’s son, Albert Herring.